mega-maks2011/MagnetBlocks/README.md

 ### **MagnetBlocks - Magnetic Power at Your Fingertips**

-This mod faithfully recreates the iconic **Magnet Block** from the famous **"Minenshield 4"** Minecraft server, bringing its unique and complex magnetism mechanics into your game.
+This mod faithfully recreates the iconic **Magnet Block** from the famous **"Mineshield 4"** Minecraft server, bringing its unique and complex magnetism mechanics into your game.
 Control the battlefield, build intricate transportation systems, or simply have fun with the power of attraction and repulsion!

 ---